Table of Contents

 Exploring 12-String Guitar Strings Options

-For guitarists who are looking to create a sound rich in overtones that is both prominent and nuanced, the 12-string guitar is an essential instrument.
+For guitarists looking to create a sound rich in overtones that is both prominent and nuanced, the 12-string guitar is an essential instrument.
 There is an interesting thing going on inside 12-string guitar strings.

 Check out 12-string Guitar Chords to learn as a beginner here.